All Episodes

 I mean, that's the guts.

-The individual mand that's what the Supreme Court case was about.
+The individual mandate, that's what the Supreme Court case was about.

-The mandatory requirement that you have health insurance regardless, whether you work or not, if they broom that if they delay that, if if the if they do that, that's almost the white flag.
+The mandatory requirement that you have health insurance regardless whether you work or not, if they broom that, if they delay that, if they do that, that's almost the white flag.

-You well, you can't well there yeah, you can't pay for thirty million extra people to do that, but they're not gonna be able to pay for thirty million extra people anyway.
+Well, you can't, well, you can't pay for 30 million extra people to do that, but they're not going to be able to pay for 30 million extra people anyway.

-But if you if you eliminate that mandate that everybody have insurance, that's that's that's what got the insurance companies on board.
+But if you eliminate that mandate, that everybody have insured, that's what got the insurance companies on board.

 They saw massive new customers, mandatory, had to buy insurance.

-Uh that's how they they uh suppose they're gonna get premiums now with his massive big pool.
+That's how they suppose they're going to get premiums down with this massive big pool.

-I mean, it's not I mean it's not striking the law, don't misunderstand, but it's taking the guts out of it.
+I mean, it's not striking the law, don't misunderstand.

 Now, get this.

-In a nutshell, uh practically every independent doctor in California is opting out of Obamacare.
+In a nutshell, practically every independent doctor in California is opting out of Obamacare.

 Independent means they don't work for hospital because their fees from Obamacare insurance are too low.